szabgab/perlmaven.com/sites/en/pages/constants-and-read-only-variables-in-perl.md

 actually compute the values of these constants during run time, as we did with the `@PLANETS` array.

-In many cases this is enough and the cost of creating <b>"real"</b> constants is unnecessary.
+In many cases this is enough and the cost of creating **"real"** constants is unnecessary.

 Nevertheless, let's see two other solutions: